If the abuser shows signs of repentance, what should pastors do? And what if there is no repentance?

 So, having given that qualification, here is what I think leaders can do when there are no signs, or dubious signs, of the perpetrator’s repentance.

-= Put the abuser out of the church.
+Put the abuser out of the church.
 Forbid him attending services while his victim(s) are associated with that congregation.
-Let him be the one who has to find a new church, not her!
-That’s if he actually bothers to find a new church; some abusers will just slink off into the world and drop all their Christian colouration, once they are treated firmly enough by true pastors.
+Tell the congregation to not treat the abuser as a Christian.
+Let the abuser be the one who has to find a new church, not the victim!
+(That’s if he actually bothers to find a new church; some abusers will just slink off into the world and drop all their Christian veneer, once they are treated firmly enough by true pastors.)

-(2) Assist the victim (if she wishes) to obtain protection orders, find safe or safer housing, make statements to the police so they can lay charges, etc..
+(2) Assist the victim (if she wishes) to obtain protection orders, find safe or safer housing, make statements to the police so they can lay charges, etc. Ask her what practical assistance she might need.

-(3) Teach like “billy-oh [Internet Archive link]“1 from the pulpit about the nature and tactics of abuse, so the rest of the congregation is less likely to be enlisted by the perpetrator, and the victim will feel protected, believed and understood by her church family.
+(3) Teach from the pulpit about the nature and tactics of abuse, so the rest of the congregation is less likely to be enlisted by the perpetrator, and the victim will feel protected, believed and understood by her church family.

 I am beginning to think that the church is one of the best places an abuser can look for a victim.
 He comes all dressed up, Bible in hand, like a meek lamb, “just wanting to know Christ and lead his family”.
 What godly submissive woman wouldn’t want a nice guy like that?
 There are signs one can look for to tell if this is what is happening, but that is a blog post for Barb or Pastor Crippen!